8 Best Ways to Manage Your Email Inbox Like a Pro

 How to Consolidate Email Accounts

-• Use Gmail or Outlook: Both platforms allow you to link multiple email accounts.
+• Use Gmail or Outlook: Both platforms allow you to link multiple email accounts, making it easy to manage both your work and personal email in one place.
 This enables you to send, receive, and organize emails from different accounts in one place.

 • Dedicated tools for email consolidation: Apps like Spark and Shift are designed to manage multiple inboxes efficiently, allowing you to toggle between accounts seamlessly.

-• Create labels or folders for each account: Within your consolidated inbox, use folders or color-coded labels to separate personal and work emails.
+• Create labels or folders for each account: Within your consolidated inbox, use folders or color-coded labels to separate personal email from work email for better organization.

 Why Consolidation Works